projectNEWM/contracts/README.md

 # V2.0.0 (Aiken)

-- TODO
+The v2.0.0 contract version is a complete rewrite and expansion of the v1.0.0 contracts using Aiken.
+The system now controls minting, burning, staking, bundle sales, order books, and batcher regulation.
+The tokenization and fractionalization processes have been simplified, streamlined and updated into CIP68 compliant tokens.

-### assist lib
+### assist library

-A library of specialized Aiken functions for smart contracts on Cardano.
+Project newm usings the Assist libray, a library of specialized Aiken functions for smart contracts on Cardano.

 https://github.com/logicalmechanism/assist

-## Flow

-- TODO

-## Fractionalization With CIP68

-- TODO

 ## Building